starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

     4. If you have any other EAC workarounds in place, remove them as well.

+## AMD FidelityFX Super Resolution (FSR) upscaling
+Use the in-game CIG TSR, AMD FSR, or NVIDIA DLSS options, external tools are not recommended

+In the Lutris `Runner options` tab, enable `AMD FidelityFX Super Resolution` or set the environment variable `WINE_FULLSCREEN_FSR=1`.
+Then, in the Star Citizen graphics settings, set the game to fullscreen and your desired resolution and it will be FSR scaled up.
+We recommend restarting the game after changing its resolution for better performance.

+## Automatically Disable/Re-Enable Mouse Acceleration
+Lutris can automatically toggle on/off a flat mouse acceleration profile with the following configuration.

+Configure the game within Lutris and go to `System options`.
+Make sure `Show advanced options` is checked.
+Add the following to the `Pre-launch script` and `Post-exit script` fields.
+Alternatively, see [below](#lutris-pre-launch-and-post-exit-scripts) for a sample script file that incorporates this and other pre-launch tweaks.

+**Gnome**

+`/usr/bin/sh -c "gsettings set org.gnome.desktop.peripherals.mouse accel-profile flat"`

+`/usr/bin/sh -c "gsettings set org.gnome.desktop.peripherals.mouse accel-profile default"`

+**KDE**

+`/usr/bin/sh -c 'kwriteconfig5 --file "kcminputrc" --group "Mouse" --key "XLbInptAccelProfileFlat" true'`

+`/usr/bin/sh -c 'kwriteconfig5 --file "kcminputrc" --group "Mouse" --key "XLbInptAccelProfileFlat" false'`

 ## Lutris Pre-launch and Post-exit Scripts
 Below are sample pre-launch and post-exit scripts that incorporate the mouse acceleration settings [described above](#automatically-disablere-enable-mouse-acceleration).
 To use them, create `sc-prelaunch.sh` and `sc-postexit.sh` in your wine prefix, uncomment the appropriate mouse acceleration lines based on your desktop environment, then configure Lutris to use the scripts: